The Top Pests Threatening North Myrtle Beach Homes This Winter

 • Bubbling paint or discolored drywall

-• Swarming near light sources (often early spring)
+• Swarming near light sources, usually in early spring

-As other insects move indoors, spiders follow their prey.
-Most are harmless, but some, like the brown recluse and black widow, pose risks.
+As other insects move indoors for the winter, spiders follow their food source.
+Most species found here are harmless, though a few, including the brown recluse and black widow, are worth taking seriously.

 • Corners of ceilings or window frames